Chocochip101/aws-kendra-demo/README.md

 # Prerequisite
-To use the examples in this documentation, you must have an AWS account.
+To utilize the examples provided in this documentation, you must have an AWS account.

-In the application.yml, you should enter the access key, secret key, and the AWS Kendra Region.
+Additionally, in the application.yml configuration file, you should enter your access key, secret key, and the AWS Kendra Region.

 # Run Guide